bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Title: Partition disks

 Scroll down to the partitions that need to be modified.
-Note that we do not setup the large data partition.
+Note that we do not setup the large "Data" partition.
 This has to be done once Debian has booted up on the unit.

 The root file system partition